-There are three mandatory requirements to complete Animal Care and Use Training:
+There are five mandatory requirements to complete Animal Care and Use Training:

 Note: The CITI portal is a protected site.
 If you are a new learner at a participating organization you must register to create your own username and password and gain access to the site.